-Is World Cat Day Is the Only Thing That Can Unify Our Fractured World?
+Is World Cat Day the Only Thing That Can Unify Our Fractured World?

 Finally, here are not one but 14 cats who bear an eerie resemblance to Russian President Vladimir Putin, all of whom are worth knowing, none of whom have reported ties to Trump’s presidential campaign.

-Honorable Mention: In the spirit of bipartisanship, FP would also like to highlight a dog on International Cat Day: Air Chief Marshal Foo Foo.
+Honorable Mention: In the spirit of bipartisanship, Foreign Policy would also like to highlight a dog on International Cat Day: Air Chief Marshal Foo Foo.
 Thailand’s crown prince (and now king) promoted his third wife’s miniature white poodle to a senior ranking in the Thai Royal Air Force, though it remains unclear what role Foo Foo played in the country’s 2014 military coup.

 Bonus Story: In 2007, then-U.S. Ambassador to Thailand Ralph “Skip” Boyce recounted a gala in which Foo Foo was in attendance.
-“Foo Foo was present at the event, dressed in formal evening attire complete with paw mitts,” Boyce wrote in a cable leaked by Embassy Cat affiliate organization Wikileaks.
+“Foo Foo was present at the event, dressed in formal evening attire complete with paw mitts,” Boyce wrote in a cable leaked by Embassy Cat affiliate organization WikiLeaks.
 “And at one point during the band’s second number, he jumped up onto the head table and began lapping from the guests’ water glasses, including my own.”
 Bold move, Foo Foo.

 Photo credit: VYACHESLAV OSELEDKO/AFP/Getty Images